 Are we really “getting” Diversity and Inclusion?

-D&I Global Connection
+Diversity and Inclusion Global Connection

 by Dave A. Barry, Founding Director at Conexion.
-Conexion is a bespoke organisational consultancy for SMEs and Start ups that connects company culture, strategy & people, to bring both the business and what it feels like to work there higher.
+Conexion is a bespoke organisational consultancy for SMEs and Start ups that connects company culture, strategy and people, to bring both the business and what it feels like to work there higher.

-Yesterday, I attended an insightful ‘How to Build a Diverse & Inclusive Workplace’ webinar, hosted by Talivest’s own David Kenny and featuring Vessy.com founder Vessy Tasheva, Cpl HR Director Sharon Vize and FUTURENEERZ Managing Director Ciara Kelly.
+Yesterday, I attended an insightful ‘How to Build a Diverse and Inclusive Workplace’ webinar, hosted by Talivest’s own David Kenny and featuring Vessy.com founder Vessy Tasheva, Cpl HR Director Sharon Vize and FUTURENEERZ Managing Director Ciara Kelly.